Flint lead exposure “registry” aims to track water crisis health consequences, outcomes

 “What we heard from them was that people didn’t have a lot of trust at first,” Hanna-Attisha said.
 “The EPA told people they could go back to work, that the air was okay,” and later that proved not to be true, she said.

-Summarizing the many initiatives developing in Flint because of the water crisis, Hanna-Attisha was upbeat.
+Summarizing the many initiatives unfolding in Flint because of the water crisis, Hanna-Attisha was upbeat.
 She noted when Flint’s infrastructure program is completed — a goal set for 2020 — it will be only the third city in the nation to have had its lead pipes replaced, along with Lansing and Madison, Wisconsin.

 “Flint will be the best city in the country in how we recover,” she said.
 “What we see in Flint is a community that has rolled up its sleeves and worked together.
 It’s actually awesome.”